-- SAT: 680 or higher on Reasoning Test, Writing Section (last administered in January 2016). - ACT: 30 or higher on either combined English/Writing or English Language Arts test. - AP English Literature or Language: 3 or higher. - IB Higher Level English (A-Level) 5, 6 or 7 OR Standard Level 6 or higher - Analytical Writing Placement Exam (AWPE): Pass exam which can only be taken once. - Transfer Course: Before your 1st quarter at UCSD.
-Acceptable UCtransferable composition course with C grade or better.
+- SAT: 660 or higher on Evidence-Based Reading & Writing (effective only for students who applied to UC in Nov 2017 & enroll in Fall 2018. - SAT: 680 or higher on Reasoning Test, Writing Section (last administered in January 2016). - ACT: 30 or higher on either combined English/Writing or English Language Arts test. - AP English Literature or Language: 3 or higher. - IB Higher Level English (A-Level) 5, 6 or 7 OR Standard Level 6 or higher - Analytical Writing Placement Exam (AWPE): Pass exam which can only be taken once. - Transfer Course: Before your 1st quarter at UCSD.
+Acceptable UCtransferable composition course with C grade or better from an accredited college or university.

-Enroll in the ELWR/AWP I course or the ELWR/AWP 2A and ELWR/AWP 2B courses every quarter until you satisfy ELWR.
+Enroll in the AWP I course or the AWP 2A and AWP 2B

+courses every quarter until you satisfy ELWR.

-Pass the ELWR/AWP course with a "C" grade or better to satisfy ELWR.
+Pass the AWP course with a "C" grade or better to satisfy ELWR.

-Complete the ELWR/AWP course within your first 3 consecutive quarters to satisfy ELWR.
+Complete the AWP course within your first 3 consecutive quarters to satisfy ELWR.